-There was no annual shareholder's meeting during the year 2019 and decisions that need to be taken by the shareholders at this meeting were taken through the shareholders' resolution dated 27th May 2019.
+There was no annual shareholder's meeting during the year 2020 and decisions that need to be taken by the shareholders at this meeting were taken through the shareholder's written resolution dated 24th September 2020.
 An Annual Meeting will be conducted as and when necessary.